Link to home

 Purpose

-• Oversee the overall election process for CAL and VP positions of APS.
+• Oversee the nomination process for CAL and VP positions as prescribed in Article IV, Section 1, of the APS Constitution.

-• Oversee a robust process for soliciting nominations and applications for the CAL and VP positions.
+• Oversee a robust process for soliciting VP and CAL nominations and evaluating candidates who possess the requisite leadership skill sets and qualifications.

-• Up to five (5) additional committee members will be sought from key groups (constituencies) in APS that have historically been instrumental in the leadership of the society.
-Strong effort will be made to maintain diversity and a balance of experiences and perspectives on the committee.
-Current committee members will select the new members by vote.
+Up to 3 additional committee members to serve a 3-year term and may be reappointed for a second consecutive term.
+Candidates will be sought from a call for volunteers to the APS membership and to key groups within APS that have historically been instrumental in the leadership of the society.
+Strong effort will be made to maintain diversity and a balance of experiences and perspectives on the Nominations Committee.
+Nomination Committee members will elect the new members by vote.

 General Committee Responsibilities